 3 Tips To Stop Black Friday Fatigue and Avoid Overspending

 It's that time of year again!
-We don't know about you, but we have been overwhelmed with the constant stream of advertising, offers and aggressive marketing messaging hitting us in the lead up to Black Friday.
-Every year is the same, and it seems that this year (pandemic or not!) nothing has changed!
+I don't know about you, but I have been overwhelmed with the constant stream of advertising, offers and aggressive marketing messaging hitting me in the lead up to Black Friday.
+Every year is the same, and it seems that despite whatever is going on in the world, nothing has changed!

-If you find yourself feeling overwhelmed this Black Friday/Cyber Monday period then we hope that these 3 tips to avoid overspending this Black Friday will help you.
+If you find yourself feeling overwhelmed this Black Friday/Cyber Monday period then I hope these 3 tips to avoid overspending this Black Friday will help you.

 1. Have an action plan

 The key for not getting caught out in spending more money than you have, or had planned to spend on Black Friday is to make sure you have a plan!
 We all know that going to the supermarket on an empty stomach with no list, is a bad idea!
 In the same way, trying to navigate all the marketing messages and newsletters landing in your inbox with no plan as to what you're actually in the market for, is an equally dangerous situation to be in.

 Take a few minutes to think about what it is, if anything, you're looking to buy.
 Does something in the kitchen need replacing?
 Have you still got a few Christmas gifts to purchase, or would you simply like to treat yourself to something you've had your eye on?
 Having an action plan will help you avoid overspending on Black Friday on unplanned and potentially unnecessary items.